Architecture

 Flow:

-- Coordinator delegates schedule to ER
+- Coordinator delegates schedule state to ER

 - ER executes